 Many of the monuments in Victoria Park are World War related.

-Towards the end of our loop through Victoria Park, we encounter a large and impressive black granite monument which recognizes Moncton firefighters.
-We take a moment to reflect, and to photograph the important, significant and artistic memorial.
+Towards the end of the loop through Victoria Park, a large and impressive black granite monument which recognizes Moncton firefighters provides an opportunity for a bit of reflective photography.

 Victoria Park is one of many beautiful and well-maintained parks throughout Moncton.
 This particular park is ideal for a leisurely walk through history, surrounded by magnificent old homes and beautiful flower gardens.
-Additionally, it is adjacent to Edith Cavell School which shares as namesake with a popular mountain, Mount Edith Cavell, in Jasper National Park in Alberta, Canada.